MLA Examples

 Decker, Peter R. Old Fences, New Neighbors.
 Fulcrum, 2006.
 Ebook Central, ebookcentral.proquest.com/lib/champlaincollege-ebooks/detail.action?docID=478518.

 Author(s) (if available).
 “Title of Article.”
-Title of Reference Work, Other contributors, Publisher (if available), Publication date (if available), URL.
-Date of access (optional).
+Title of Reference Work, Contributors, Publisher (if available), Publication date (if available), URL.
+Date of access (if publication date unavailable).

 “Alexander the Great.”
 Chambers Biographical Dictionary, edited by Liam Rodger and Joan Bakewell, 9th ed., Chambers Harrap, 2011.
 Credo Reference, credo-crc.proxy.collecto.ca/content/entry/chambbd/alexander_the_great/0.